 The Iowa Superfund Research Program

-The Iowa Superfund Research Program (isrp) is a center at the University of Iowa.
-It is funded by the National Institute of Environmental Health Sciences and is titled: Semi-volatile PCBs: Sources, Exposures, Toxicities.
-These are our projects that are part of the isrp:
+The Iowa Superfund Research Program (ISRP) is a research center directed by Keri Hornbuckle at the University of Iowa and is a collaboration between faculty, staff, and students in College of Medicine, College of Public Health, College of Pharmacy, College of Engineering, and the Public Policy Center.
+It is funded by the National Institute of Environmental Health Sciences and is titled: Semi-volatile PCBs: Sources, Exposures, Toxicities, Remediation.
+These are the projects and cores that are part of the isrp:

-- Sources of Airborne PCBs (Project 4 of the isrp)
+- Sources of Airborne PCB Congeners (Project 4)

 Currently Prioritized Activities are here.

 - NIEHS Environmental Factor (March, 2022) "Exposure to airborne PCBs an ongoing challenge, expert says"

 - Seven Days; Vermont's Independent Voice (November, 2021) "Parents Who Wanted Burlington High School Open Feel Vindicated by New PCB Guidance"